jhonpedro/school-classes/server/README.md

 $ cd /backend
 $ yarn

-# You need to create a table in your Postgre called "school"
+# You need to create a database in your Postgres called "school"
+# I'm not shure if sequelize create it for you
 # Now we'll need to run our migrations
 $ (yarn or npx) sequelize db:migrate